Entrance Requirements

 First-Year Students

-Decisions are made four times during the year for Fall First-year applicants.
+There are four application deadlines during the year for Fall First-year applicants.
 Students who apply for Early Action I, which is non-binding, receive their decision letters by November 30.
 Students who apply for Early Action II, which is non-binding receive their decision letters by December 31.
 Students who apply for Regular Decision I receive their decision letters by March 1.
 Students who apply for Regular Decision II receive their decision letters by April 1.
 Students who apply for Spring entry terms by October 1 will receive their decisions by December 1.
-For information on deadline dates for Early Action and Regular Action, as well as for applying to the Conservatory, consult the current year’s application at https://www.wheaton.edu/Admissions-and-Aid/Undergrad/Apply.
+For information on deadline dates for Early Action and Regular Action, as well as for applying to the Conservatory, consult the current year’s application information at https://www.wheaton.edu/undergraduate-admissions/apply-to-wheaton/about-the-admissions-process/.
 Applications submitted after the deadline dates cannot be guaranteed equal consideration with those submitted on time.

 All students admitted for fall semester have until May 1 to submit an enrollment confirmation and $300 advance deposit.
 All students admitted for spring semester have until the date stated in the admission letter to submit an enrollment confirmation and $300 advance deposit.